Covid-News around the Bayerische Staatsoper

 Just in time for the start of the season and the world premiere of 7 Deaths of Maria Callas, a further 300 visitors will be admitted to the National Theatre from 1 September.
 The State Ministry for Science and Art will start a pilot test at the Bavarian State Opera on 1 September: this means that a total of 500 spectators will be allowed in the Nationaltheater for each performance in September.

-28 September 2020: Our hygiene concept at the start of the samples (Blog)
+28 August 2020: Our hygiene concept at the start of the rehearsals (Blog)

 Shortly before the start of the new season, we report on the challenges of maintaining an opera house and its operations during a pandemic: Read our blog article "Normality in an exceptional situation?
 Our hygiene concept at the start of rehearsals.